EgoExo-Fitness: Towards Egocentric and Exocentric Full-Body Action Understanding: Benchmarks

 \subsection{Guidance-based Execution Verification}

 Existing works in Action Assessment mainly focus on predicting the final score of an action video or a pair-wise ranking between a pair of videos.
 However, in real-world action guiding scenarios, providing interpretable feedback is more valuable than giving a score or a ranking.
-For example, our fitness coach will tell us which technical keypoints we are not satisfied with our execution, which will not only explain how well we have performed but also let us know how to improve.
-For the fitness coach, it is easy to compare the execution of an action with a technical keypoint and conclude whether the action satisfies it.
+For example, our fitness coach will tell us which technical keypoints are not satisfied in our executions, which will not only explain how well we have performed but also let us know how to improve.
 However, such an ability has never been explored in action assessment.
-To address this issue, we make the first attempt to study interpretable action assessment and propose a novel task, Guidance-based Execution Verification (EVG).
+To address this issue, we make the first attempt to study interpretable action assessment and propose a novel task termed Guidance-based Execution Verification (GEV).

-{\textbf{Task Setups}.} We define guidance as a set of technical keypoints in text.
-Given the guidance, the goal of EVG is to verify whether the execution of an action satisfies the keypoints in the guidance.
+{\textbf{Task Setups}.} Given a set of technical keypoints in text as the guidance, the goal of GEV is to verify whether the execution of an action satisfies the keypoints in the guidance.
 Formally, given an action video $v$ and $n$ technical keypoints $Q=\{q_1, q_2,..., q_n\}$, a model $F$ is asked to perform an $n$-way score prediction $P=\{p_1,...,p_n\}=F(v,Q)$, where $p_i$ represents the verification score of the $i$-th keypoint.
 The higher the $p_i$, the more likely the action satisfies the $i$-th keypoint.
 During inference, a threshold $\tau$ is adopted to verify whether the action satisfies the keypoints.
-If $p_i$ > $\tau$, the model will predict the action ``satisfies'' the $i$-th keypoint.
-Otherwise, the model will return a result of being ``unsatisfies''.
+If $p_i$ > $\tau$, the model predicts the action ``satisfies'' the $i$-th keypoint.
+Otherwise, the model returns a result of being ``unsatisfies''.

 {\textbf{Baseline Model.}} To better address GEV, we introduce a transformer-based \cite{transformer} model named GEVFormer, which tasks a single action video and the corresponding technical keypoints as input and outputs the verification results for each keypoint.
 As shown in \cref{fig:gevformer}(a), video and keypoints are fed into the visual and text encoder to obtain visual and text embeddings.
 After that, a Temporal Context Modeling (TCM) module is adopted to model temporal information of visual embeddings further, obtaining enhanced visual embeddings.
 Finally, text embeddings and enhanced visual embeddings are fed into a Cross-Modal Verifier (CMV) to obtain the results.